UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

       deactivate

-.. challenge:: 3b.
+.. challenge:: (optional) Exercise 4b.
 Make a test environment (conda)

-.. challenge:: (optional) Exercise 4: like 3, but for other tool (venv/conda)
+.. challenge:: (optional) Exercise 5: like 3, but for other tool (venv/conda)

 Summary